 These magnets are sold in matched pairs.
 Can you use one of these magnets attracting to a steel piece?
 Yes you can, but it will behave a little differently.
 K&J Magnetics does not offer matching steel parts, but we can offer some advice about using these magnets this way:

 While we’ve highlighted one use of these magnets, there are countless other applications where a magnet with pre-applied adhesive might work well.
-It is a handy solution for crafts, from jewelry pins to nametags to refrigerator magnets.
+It is a handy solution for crafts, nametags, refrigerator magnets and more!

 The video below shows our D81AD-P magnets used in a magnetic box closure.